Rudgas/Superresolution/README.md

 - Python 3
   - pyvips

-Please note that libvips needs to be installed before pyvips, otherwise it will around 20% slower.
+Please note that libvips needs to be installed before pyvips, otherwise it will be a bit slower.
 To check see: https://pypi.org/project/pyvips/

 Python packages can be installed either through your distribution e.g. *buntu/debian:
 ```